Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Task-Adaptive Saliency Supervision

-We first define the Data-free Class Incremental Learning (DFCIL) scenario and our framework for low-level saliency supervision.
-Then we describe our approach to dilated boundary supervision and saliency noise injection that further mitigate saliency drift in DFCIL.
+We first define the Exemplar-Free Class Incremental Learning (EFCIL) scenario.
+Then we describe our TASS approach including dilated boundary supervision, auxiliary low-level supervision, and saliency noise injection.
 Our overall framework is illustrated in Figure~\ref{Fig:main}.